Toronto Japanese School

 Toronto Japanese School (トロント補習授業校, Toronto Hoshū Jugyō Kō), also known as The Japanese School of Toronto Shokokai Inc., is a school that provides specific Japanese educational curricula, located in the downtown area of Toronto, Ontario, Canada.
 It was established by the Toronto Shokokai Inc.

 In 2014 the school borrowed the McMurrich Junior Public School building, for preschool and elementary school level classes, and the connected Winona Drive Senior Public School building for middle school and high school level classes.

-As of 2024 the school does not publicly disclose its classroom location.
+The school holds its classes at McMurrich Jr. Public School/Winona Drive Sr. Public School.